bionic-gpt/bionic-gpt/README.md

 This has been tested on an AMD 2700x with 16GB of ram.
 The included `ggml-gpt4all-j` model runs on CPU only.

-**Warning** - Currently this required around 4GB of download due to the size of the `unstructured` image.
+**Warning** - The images in this `docker-compose` are large due to having the model weights pre-loaded for convenience.

 ```yml
 services: